 Strategic partners: people we work with to help build a stronger artist network and advocate for change.

 The Contemporary Visual Arts Network nurtures contemporary visual artists and organisations to produce internationally regarded, critically engaged work that is valued by society.
-We work with the EMVAN and VASW chapters of CVAN on talks and networks.

 Artists Union England

 Formed in 2015, ArtWorks Alliance is the UK umbrella for organisations with strategic or developmental interests in any branch of participatory arts, including community arts, socially-engaged arts, voluntary arts, and arts in education and learning.
 Membership covers all artforms, geographic areas, ways of working, and purposes of the work.
+Artquest is a founding partner in the network.

 Visual Artists Ireland